derUser1/kicker-tracker/README.md

 Application to track table soccer games.
 This application is based on spring boot, thymeleaf and bootstrap.
+Game data is stored into mongodb.
 Glicko2 rating is based on https://github.com/forwardloop/glicko2s

-Very draft version.

-# How-To
+## How-To
 To build the project just run "gradlew build" inside the project root.
-No need to install grade.
+Start application with "gradlew boorRun".
+Due to the _gradle wrapper_ you does not have to install _gradle_ before.
+Open **localhost:8080**

+If no MongoDB is defined, the application expects a running instance under the standard port localhost:27017

-You have to define an application property file, were you define monogdb connection.
-At leas following properties have to be set:
+If run a mongodb instance on a separate machine, then you have to define an application property file, were you define monogdb connection:

 | Property                   | Description |
 | -------------------------- | ------------- |
 | spring.data.mongodb.host:  | Host name of the mongodb server |

 Before a new match can be added, the players must first be created.
 These can then be selected from the drop-down menu.
-Here, api can be used:
+The API is currently used to create a new user:

 | Method | Path | Description |
 | ------ | ---- | ----------- |